Rahulkhinchi03/lyzr-enterprise-prospect-agent/README.md

 ## Where This Goes Next

-- **Upgrade retrieval type to Agentic** if Bug 4's thin-match rate becomes a real problem at higher usage, trading credit cost for retrieval robustness.
+- **Upgrade retrieval type to Agentic** if thin or inconsistent retrieval matches become a real problem at higher usage, trading credit cost for retrieval robustness.
 - **Add an ICP knowledge base** alongside the product KB, so the Positioning agent can weigh fit against Lyzr's actual ideal-customer profile, not just capability match.
 - **Extend past banking.** The architecture is industry-agnostic, only the KB sources are banking-specific right now.
 Swapping in insurance or healthcare sources would need no changes to any agent's Role, Goal, or core Instructions.
 - **Schedule it** against a real target-account list using the Manager's Automation tab, not built here, but the delegation logic doesn't change.